Theodore Roosevelt National Park: Roosevelt connection

 Roosevelt first came to the North Dakota badlands to hunt bison in September 1883.
 During that first short trip, he got his bison and fell in love with the rugged lifestyle and the "perfect freedom" of the West.
-He invested $14,000 in the Maltese Cross Ranch, which was already being managed by Sylvane Ferris and Bill Merrifield, seven miles south of Medora.
+He invested $14,000 in the Maltese Cross Ranch, which was already being managed by Sylvane Ferris and Bill Merrifield, 7 mi south of Medora.
 That winter, Ferris and Merrifield built the Maltese Cross Cabin.

 After the death of both his wife and his mother on February 14, 1884, Roosevelt returned to his North Dakota ranch seeking solitude and time to heal.
-That summer, he started his second ranch, the Elkhorn Ranch, 35 miles north of Medora, which he hired two Maine woodsmen, Bill Sewall and Wilmot Dow, to operate.
+That summer, he started his second ranch, the Elkhorn Ranch, 35 mi north of Medora, which he hired two Maine woodsmen, Bill Sewall and Wilmot Dow, to operate.
 Roosevelt took great interest in his ranches and in hunting in the West, detailing his experiences in pieces published in eastern newspapers and magazines.
 He wrote three major works on his life in the West: Ranch Life and the Hunting Trail, Hunting Trips of a Ranchman and The Wilderness Hunter.
 His adventures in "the strenuous life" outdoors and the loss of his cattle in the starvation winter in 1886-1887 were influential in his pursuit of conservation policies as President of the United States (1901–1909).